 Mission Status: Accomplished!

-As you know, Cabernet Franc is one of Agent Red’s favorite red varietals.
+Varietal Backgrounder: Cabernet Franc is one of Agent Red’s favorite red varietals.
 Perhaps this is because its flavors are often rich, layered, complex and elegant.
 Or, perhaps he loves Cabernet Franc so much because it pairs so exceptionally with many different foods.
 One of the most notable things about Cabernet Franc is the fact that finding excellent examples can be very difficult.
-Read Red’s tasting notes and mission report below for the full intel on today’s superb wine
+This explains why we have not shown a Cab Franc here in some time.
+Agent Red recently scoured the Napa Valley to bring you today’s exceptional selection from our old friends at St. Supery.
+Red Red’s tasting notes and mission report below

 Wine Spies Tasting Profile:

 Look – Dark garnet hued, with gorgeous ruby edges that glint in the sunlight.
 Skinny, wine-stained legs take forever to emerge – before they march slowly down the glass.